purescript-freedom/purescript-freedom/docs/01-Getting-Started.md

 ## Example

 `purescript-freedom` manages the whole state of your application in single state.

 And, for example, you can update state using `reduce` function and pure function that has `State -> State` type in a handler.

-This is one of big difference other UI libraries that update state through algebraic data type.
+This is **one of big difference** from other UI libraries that update state through algebraic data type.

 Like this: